Nasir-buddy/Nasir-buddy/README.md

 - 🔭 I’m currently working on **Data Structure and Algorithm**

+- 🔭 I’m am intrested in Android Development and web development **

 - 🌱 I’m currently learning **DSA , Will learn Full Stack WD**

 - 📫 How to reach me **syedali172000@gmail.com**